Elmegaard/D2TxtImporter/README.md

 ## Console Application
 Mainly used for debugging, not really updated.
 .\D2TxtImporter.console.exe "<Absolute path to your .txt files>" "<Absolute path to your .tbl files>" "< The Directory you want your output to go to>"

+# To do
+- Rework cube recipes
+- Rework hard coded values (enhanced damage, skill tree names, etc.)
+- Add support for all DescFunc from ItemStatCosts.txt, I do not have text files that use all of them and can't really test it all with vanilla .txt files
+- Cleanup the mess of a code this entire project is..

 # Credits
 - .tbl import functionality: https://github.com/kambala-decapitator/QTblEditor